Counseling Degrees & Licenses in Arkansas

 University of Arkansas at Little Rock

 The University of Arkansas at Little Rock is a public research university established in 1927.
-The Education department offers a master of arts in counseling with an emphasis in rehabilitation counseling.
-The master of arts in counseling (COUN) offers classes in a 24-month sequence.
+The Education department offers a master of arts in counseling with four tracks: an emphasis in rehabilitation counseling, mental health counseling, counselor education, and traditional rehabilitation counseling.
+The clinical rehabilitation counseling, clinical mental health, and traditional rehabilitation counseling tracks are all 60 hours, while the counselor education track is 48 hours.

-All coursework is web-based with the exception of two skill-building courses.
-The two courses require on campus activities for three days each.
-Students are admitted on a full- or part-time basis.
+All coursework is web-based, including two skill-building courses, which are no longer required to be done in person.
+The two courses require on-campus activities for three days each.
+Students are admitted on a full—or part-time basis.
 Graduates of this program qualify for licensure as professional counselors in Arkansas and many other states.

 • Location: Little Rock, Arkansas